code4sac/openbudgetsac.org/README.md

 1. The Compare page is a React application.
 The source files are in `_src/js/compare/` and are are bundled with [Webpack](https://webpack.js.org/).
 1. When developing on the Compare page, run `yarn` to install all the necessary node dependencies and `yarn run watch` to watch the source files for changes and rebuild the asset bundles accordingly.
-1. The Compare page communicates with a separately maintained API to fetch its data.
-Documentation for that API can be found [in our wiki](https://github.com/openoakland/openbudgetoakland/wiki/API-Documentation).

 ## Publishing Changes